steffenschroeder/steffenschroeder.com/content/development/europython2019.md

 Tags: Python, Conference

+This year I attended my first EuroPython.
+It took place in Basel which is close to the place I live.

 ## Talks
-I also attended some talks.
+I attended some talks.
 This is a personal summary for me.
 Maybe others find this helpful, too.
-(recordings will be attached once available)